andrewQwer/HappyToothPages/README.md

       </p>
       <h1>Cookies</h1>
       <p>
-        Ticko: Brush Time uses "Cookies" to identify the areas of our website that you have visited.
+        Ticko: Toothbrushing Timer uses "Cookies" to identify the areas of our website that you have visited.
 A Cookie is a small piece of data stored on your computer or mobile device by your web browser.
 We use Cookies to enhance the performance and functionality of our app but are non-essential to their use.
 However, without these cookies, certain functionality like videos may become unavailable or you would be required to enter your login details